ShakeAlert: Development

-Initially the system has been developed to monitor and alert the West Coast of the contiguous United States, an area with significant seismic risk due to the San Andreas fault zone and the Cascadia subduction zone.
-The west coast system was developed by a consortium of institutions including the United States Geological Survey, the California Governor's Office of Emergency Services (Cal OES), the California Geological Survey, California Institute of Technology, the Berkeley Seismological Laboratory at University of California, Berkeley, University of Washington, University of Oregon, and the Swiss Federal Institute of Technology in Zürich (ETHZ).
+Initially the system has been developed to monitor and alert the West Coast of the United States, an area with significant seismic risk due to the San Andreas fault zone and the Cascadia subduction zone.
+The West Coast system was developed by a consortium of institutions including the United States Geological Survey, the California Governor's Office of Emergency Services (Cal OES), the California Geological Survey, California Institute of Technology, the Berkeley Seismological Laboratory at University of California, Berkeley, University of Washington, University of Oregon, and the Swiss Federal Institute of Technology in Zürich (ETHZ).

-Research and development of the west coast system (initially called CISN ShakeAlert) began in August 2006, becoming demonstrable in August 2009.
+Research and development of the West Coast system (initially called CISN ShakeAlert) began in August 2006, becoming demonstrable in August 2009.
 In 2011, test users (mostly other seismologists) were able to access the system through the "UserDisplay" software.
 In January 2012, "beta" users were able to access the alerts in California.
 In February 2015, "beta" users were able to access the alerts in Oregon and Washington.
 In February 2016, the system moved from demonstrable to Production Prototype version 1.0 in California, providing alerts to "pilot" users.
 In April 2017, Production Prototype version 1.2 went live, expanding the prototype to Oregon and Washington "pilot" users.
 (Until this time, the Oregon/Washington system had been developed and operated separately from the California system.)
 On September 28, 2018, version 2.0 went live, allowing the "sufficiently functional and tested" system to begin Phase 1 of alerting California, Oregon and Washington.